 Staff know the children really well.
-They work closely with parents to identify children's starting points and interests.
-Staff effectively use this information to plan and provide activities that stimulate children's interest and motivate them to learn.
+They work closely with parents to identify children's developmental stage and interests.
+Staff effectively use this information to plan and provide activities that stimulate children's interests and motivate them to learn.
 Staff promote children's creativity.
-For example, they are provided with mirrors to help them to create self-portraits using a range of different materials.
+For example, they are provided with pictures and books about hedgehogs to help them create pictures using a range of different materials.
 Children have plenty of opportunities to freely explore, investigate and use their senses during activities.
 Staff provide good support for children's communication and language development.
 They talk with children as they play, taking turns in conversation and modelling new words correctly.
 Children show genuine interest and listen carefully to what staff and other children have to say.